-MSW students complete 1000 clock hours of field practicum for a total of 18 semester credit hours.
-After the completion of the first semester of course work, the foundation practicum is offered, typically at 20 hours a week for 300 hours (6 credits).
-In the advanced year, the concentration specific practicum is offered, typically at 24 hours a week for two semesters for a total of 700 hours (6 credits each).
+MSW students must complete 1000 clock hours of field practicum for a total of 18 semester credit hours.
+MSW I students complete a one semester foundation practicum at 20 hours a week for a total of 300 hours (6 credits) for the semester.
+In the advanced year, MSW II students complete two semesters of concentration practicum at 24 hours a week, 350 hours per semester for a total of 700 hours (4 credits per semester).
 Field practicum is taken concurrently with social work practice classes.
-In the advanced year, field experiences are focused on students' declared concentration (Clinical Practice or Social Administration Practice).
+In the advanced year, field learning experiences are focused on students' declared concentration (Clinical Practice or Social Administration Practice).